Aesculapian snake: Escaped populations in Great Britain

 There are three populations of Aesculapian snake, descendants of escapees, in Great Britain.
 The oldest recorded of these is on the grounds and in the vicinity of the Welsh Mountain Zoo, near Colwyn Bay, North Wales.
 This population has survived and consistently reproduced since at least the early 1970s, and, in 2022, the population was estimated at 70 adults.

-A second, more recently established population was reported in 2010 along Regent's Canal, near the London Zoo, likely living on rats and mice, and thought to number a few dozen.
+A second, more recently established population was reported in 2010 along Regent's Canal, near London Zoo, likely living on rats and mice, and thought to number a few dozen.
 Growth of this population may be limited due to the urban setting and potential scarcity of appropriate nesting sites.
 It is thought this colony has been present for years, living unseen: it is not harmful or invasive and is predicted to die out.
 Sightings were still being reported in 2023, with the population estimated at around 40.

-In 2020, a third population was confirmed in Britain, this one in Bridgend, Wales.
+In 2020, a third population was confirmed in Britain, in Bridgend, Wales.
 This group has thrived for approximately 20 years.

 As of 2022, the Aesculapian snake is believed to be the only non-native species of snake in the United Kingdom to have established breeding populations.